zowe/docs-site/docs/user-guide/import-certificates.md

 **Tip:**
 To avoid requiring each browser to trust the CA that signed the Zowe certificate, you can use a public certificate authority to create a certificate.
 Optional public certificate authorities include _Symantec_, _Comodo_, _Let's Encrypt_, or _GoDaddy_.
 Certificates generated by such public CAs are trusted by all browsers and most REST API clients.
 This option, however, requires a manual process to request a certificate and may incur a cost payable to the publicly trusted CA.

-After successfully manually importing a certificate authority into a web browser, you can now [Import an existing PKCS12 certificate](#import-an-existing-pkcs12-certificate).
+After successfully manually importing a certificate authority into a web browser, you can now [import an existing PKCS12 certificate](#import-an-existing-pkcs12-certificate).

 ### Import a local CA certificate on Linux